CiscoDevNet/terraform-provider-aci/legacy-docs/docs/r/rest_managed.html.markdown

 terraform import aci_rest_managed.example_tenant `{ "parentDn": "uni/tn-{name}", "childRns": ["rsTenantMonPol", "annotationKey-[{key}]", "{child-n}"] }`
 ```

-!> The use of the colon-separated format to import multiple child resources will be deprecated in the next release.
-Please use a JSON format string to import multiple children, instead of using a colon-separated import statement.
+!> The use of the colon-separated format to import children for the resource will be deprecated in the next release.
+Please use a JSON format string to import children, instead of using a colon-separated import statement.

 ```
 terraform import aci_rest_managed.example_tenant `{ "parentDn": "uni/tn-{name}", "childRns": ["rsTenantMonPol", "annotationKey-[{key}]", "{child-n}"] }`